fadden/CiderPress2/DiskArc/README.md

 ### CP/M ###

 CP/M is well supported, for reading and writing.
 The filesystem is thoroughly scanned for errors.
 All v2.2 features, and some v3 features, are supported.
+Timestamps are not currently recognized or updated.

-[ ... ]
+User numbers are handled by modifying the filename in the filesystem code.
+Files with a nonzero user number will have a filename suffix, e.g. "FILE.TXT,3".
+This is handled transparently, so changing a file's user number can be accomplished by renaming the file.

 Sparse files are supported, but uncommon.
 Extending a file with `SetLength()` does not create a sparse section, but seeking past the end of file and writing data will cause the middle section